KDE/digikam-doc/setup_application/miscs_settings.rst

 With the **String comparison type** setting, you can set the way in which strings are compared inside digiKam.
 This influences the sorting of the tree views.
 Possible values are:

     - **Natural** tries to compare strings in a way that regards some normal conventions.
 The result will be sort naturally even if they have a different number of digits inside.
     - **Normal** uses a more technical approach.
-Use this style if you want to entitle albums with ISO dates (201006 or 20090523) and the albums should be sorted according to these dates.
+Use this style if you want to entitle albums with ISO dates (as *201006* or *20090523*) and the albums should be sorted according to these dates.

 With the **Lower bound for minimum similarity** option, you can select the lower bound of the minimum similarity threshold for fuzzy and duplicates searches.
 The default value is 40.
 Selecting a lower value than 40 can make the search really slow.